 At the end of the semester, you will complete a final portfolio, in which you will think back critically on both the subject matter knowledge and the practical skills that you developed over the semester.
-A template for this reflection assignment will be posted to the course page by the end of January.
-You will then book 10-minute consultation meetings with Professor Jensen (which will be available throughout the final exam period), in which you will talk through your final reflection assignments.
+A template for this reflection assignment can be found on the course page.
+You will then book 10-minute consultation meetings with Professor Jensen (which take place throughout the final exam period), in which you will talk through your final reflection assignments.
 As such, your portfolios must be submitted no later than 24 hours before your consultation meeting, in order to give Professor Jensen enough time to review them.